mbravo-sbnd/NuEScatteringReco/README.md

 - ShowerSegmentation (... + ... + ...)  = macros for shower segmentation and angle variables between the segments with respect to the first one.
 A cut in these variables aims to retain the useful e.m. shower space-points for direction reconstruction.

-- KalmanFilter (... + ... + ...) = macros for direction reconstruction using Kalman Filter with muon sample.
+- KalmanFilter (SegmentsForKalman_MuonSample.cc + ... + ...) = macros for direction reconstruction using Kalman Filter with muon sample.
 5D and 4D state vectors algorithms are included.

 - ShowerDirectionReco = File with the shower direction reconstruction macros.
   -  KalmanFilter (... + ... + ...) = File with 4D-state-vector-Kalman Filter reconstruction.